Benignus of Armagh

+Benignus of Armagh (died 467) was the son of Sesenen, an Irish chieftain in the part of Ireland that is now called County Meath.

+Life

-Saint Benignus of Armagh (died 467) was the son of Sesenen, an Irish chieftain in the part of Ireland that is now called as County Meath.
-He was baptised into the Christian faith by St. Patrick, and became his favourite disciple and his coadjutor in the Diocese of Armagh around AD 450.
+He was baptised into the Christian faith by Saint Patrick, and became his favourite disciple and his coadjutor in the Diocese of Armagh around AD 450.
 His gentle disposition suggested the name Benen, which was Latinised as Benignus.

 He followed his master in his travels and assisted him in his missionary labours, helping in the formation of choral services.
 His family may have belonged to the bardic order.
 From his musical achievements he was known as "Patrick's psalm-singer".
 As Benignus had been trained by Patrick in sacred learning from his youth and was well versed in the language and learning of his native land, he was appointed secretary to the Commission of Nine, which a few years before had been directed to compile the Brehon Laws.

 Benignus is said to have contributed materials for the Psalter of Cashel, and the Book of Rights.
 He succeeded St. Patrick's nephew Sechnall as coadjutor and became the first rector of the Cathedral School of Armagh.

 He was present at the synod that passed the canon recognising "the See Of the Apostle Peter" as the final court of appeals in difficult cases.
 This canon is to be found in the Book of Armagh.
-St. Benignus resigned his coadjutorship in 467 and died the same year.
+Benignus resigned his coadjutorship in 467 and died the same year.
 His feast is celebrated on 9 November.

-In 433, Patrick clashed with King Laoghaire at Tara over religion.
-Legend reports that a trial by fire was proposed.
-A pagan druid and Benignus were tied inside a burning timber building, the former was reduced to ash while Benignus was untouched, at this turning point, Christian teaching was established.

-Most authorities identified St. Patrick's psalm-singer with the St. Benignus who founded Kilbannon, near Tuam.
-However, Tirechán's collections in the Book of Armagh states that St. Benignus of Kilbannon was the son of Lugni of Connaught.
-St. Benignus of Kilbannon had a famous monastery, where St. Jarlath was educated, and he presided over Drumlease.
-His sister Mathona served as Abbess of Tawney, in Tirerrill.
+Most authorities identified Patrick's psalm-singer with the Benignus who founded Kilbannon, near Tuam.
+However, Tirechán's collections in the Book of Armagh states that Benignus of Kilbannon was the son of Lugni of Connaught.
+Benignus of Kilbannon had a famous monastery, where Jarlath was educated, and he presided over Drumlease.
+His sister Mathona served as abbess of Tawney, in Tirerrill.

 In Cavan, he established a monastery on Drom Benen (hill of Benan), today's Drumbannon.
 Other monasteries are in cill benen (church of Benan), today's Kilbonane, West Cork.

+Legends

+Benén and Patrick

+12th century traditions hold a legend where St. Patrick came to an area in Bray or on St. Patrick's Island during his preaching and decided to celebrate the coming Easter among a household of the area, around 433.
+He stayed with an Irish Chieftain, Sesenen's family, who were immediately baptized.
+The Vita tripartita Sancti Patricii (Tripartite Life of Saint Patrick) recounts a story of Sesenen's young son of seven years, Benén, placing flowers on the sleeping Saint Patrick.
+Benén was scolded, but Patrick saw signs of future sanctity and potential in the boy, having a prophetic vision that Benignus would succeed him and be a great bishop and successor.
+Benén was immediately attached to the saint, and upon his leaving begged to accompany him.
+Saint Patrick gave him the Latin name Benignus and brought him along, proclaiming Benignus his heir.